52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 Yeah.
 Yeah.
 Well, it's inspiring the way you took that experience.
 And were able to say, Okay, I'm going to use that as as material as fuel for my own Yeah.
 And literally for your own for expressing the your own unique musical voice, which is, which is a cool way to approach that.
 So.
 So did you arrive, you know, pretty quickly at something resembling a professional career?
 Did you?
 What did you do to survive after you finished schooling and and your studies?

 Kimberly StarKey  19:29
 Yeah, so um, I started by teaching like, I jumped into teaching because it was a way to make an income by doing something that I love, you know, all day, which is like playing the piano and teaching people how to play the piano, and I love people.
 So there was a lot of good about that.
-I also started a company for churches, and doing church music because that was another way to make an income as a musician.
+I also started accompanying for churches, and doing church music because that was another way to make an income as a musician.
 Yeah.
 And which was very interesting because I don't really sight read and yet was the accompanist for a choir.
 So I just had to, like, you know, I just did the best I could.
 And I mean, I was actually, you know, I was like, Wow, I can't believe I'm doing this I'm company and choir.
 Um, but I would use a mixture of reading the music and also like, improvising and just also going like, what do I want this to sound like for the choir?
 How do I want to support the choir?
 And I would do it that way.
 Right?
 Um, so yeah, I did those two things.
 I jumped into that.
 You know, I did that for about a decade.
 And I I don't know if there's something to a decade like, you know, there's something about spending 10 years doing something you kind of go, I think I

 Rob Head  20:39
 know, it's funny.
-Yeah, my, my, my grandmother, Laila head was a piano teacher and church accompanist for like, 70 years.
+Yeah, my, my, my grandmother, Lila head was a piano teacher and church accompanist for like, 70 years.
 And that that was her legacy.
 And she just, she just kept going.
 Wow.
 And and, yeah, in fact, you know, to this day, her, her legacy is that she bought the piano that's sitting in my studio right now.
 For my father who passed it down to me.
-So yeah, it is a path but musicians in the previous generations that was it was one of the paths that you can take to, you know, make a dependable living was teaching course.
+So yeah, it is a path that musicians in the previous generations that was it was one of the paths that you can take to, you know, make a dependable living was teaching, of course.
 And and then yeah, accompanying, especially in faith communities, and yeah, but so after 10 years of that, you were like, okay, I want to do something else.

 Kimberly StarKey  21:27
 Yeah, I, you know,